-Ordinary Resolution 1 - Directors' fees
+2. Ordinary Resolution 1 - Payment of Directors' fees

-The payment of Directors' fees totalling RM227,500 in respect of the financial year ended 31 December 2021 will only be made if the proposed ordinary resolution 1 is approved by the members at the 17th AGM.
+The payment of Directors' fees totalling RM227,500 in respect of the financial year ended 31 December 2022 will only be made if the proposed ordinary resolution 1 is approved by the members at the 18th AGM.

-Further details on the amount of fees receivable by each individual Non-Executive Director are provided in Note 8 of the audited financial statements for the financial year ended 31 December 2021.
+Further details on the amount of fees receivable by each individual Non-Executive Director are provided in Note 8 of the audited financial statements for the financial year ended 31 December 2022.